MohanadZenaty/C-Assembler-Project-OpenU/README.md

-# C-Assembler-Project-OpenU
+# C Assembly Project
+Convert assembly language code into machine code with this assembler, bridging the gap between human-readable instructions and binary execution.

+## Overview

-The main idea of this project is to create an assembler program for a custom assembly language, which will enable programmers to write code in a human-readable symbolic format.
-This symbolic code will be translated into machine language code that can be executed by a computer's central processing unit (CPU).
-The project addresses the fundamental concept that computers ultimately understand and execute instructions in binary code, and assembly language serves as an intermediary between higher-level programming languages and machine code.
+This project focuses on creating an assembler program for a custom assembly language.
+It aims to bridge the gap between human-readable symbolic code and machine code that computers can execute.
+The project explores the fundamental concept that computers fundamentally operate in binary code and use assembly language as an intermediary.

+## Purpose

-The purpose of the project is to develop an assembler that can take assembly language source code and convert it into machine code.
-This assembler simplifies the process of programming for the computer by providing a more user-friendly and human-readable representation of machine instructions.
-It allows programmers to work with symbolic representations of machine instructions rather than dealing directly with binary code.
-The resulting machine code can then be loaded onto a computer for execution.
-The project focuses solely on building the assembler program and does not cover the subsequent stages of linking and loading.
+The purpose of this project is to develop an assembler that simplifies the process of programming for computers.
+It translates assembly language source code into machine code, enabling programmers to work with a more user-friendly and human-readable symbolic representation of machine instructions.
+This symbolic code can then be loaded onto a computer for execution.
+Please note that this project covers the creation of the assembler only and does not address linking and loading stages.

-In addition to the assembler, the project defines an imaginary computer model with a CPU, registers, and memory, specifying the size and characteristics of each component.
-The assembly language designed for this project supports basic arithmetic operations and character data, making it a versatile tool for writing programs to run on this virtual computer.
+## Virtual Computer Model

+The project defines an imaginary computer model with essential components:

+- CPU (Central Processing Unit)
+- General registers (r0, r1, r2, r3, r4, r5, r6, r7)
+- Memory with 1024 cells (words), each 12 bits in size
+- Arithmetic operations for integers (no support for real numbers)
+- Support for characters and ASCII representation

+## Getting Started

+To start using the assembler, please refer to the project documentation for installation and usage instructions.

+## License

+This project is open-source and is released under the [MIT License](LICENSE.md).